shanajeanh/rp_stuff/README.md

-A repo for holding various codes dreamwidth codes.
+A repo for holding various codes for dw rp.